MatthieuStadelmann/Chat_Bot_App/README.md

 ## Technology:
 Node.js, Dialogflow, Socket.Io
 ## Demo:
-At this point you can try the app with the following sentences:I am interested in computers/phones/wearables/drones/gaming/smart home. https://grover-b350e.appspot.com/
+At this point you can try the app with the following sentences:
+I am interested in computers/phones/wearables/drones/gaming/smart home.

+https://grover-b350e.appspot.com/